 If I was a shape shifter I’d turn into… A bear!
 Or a sled dog…

 My motto: “I am hopelessly and forever a mountaineer… .
 Civilization and fever, and all the morbidness that has been hooted at me, have not dimmed my glacial eyes, and I care to live only to entice people to look at Nature’s loveliness.” – John Muir, Travels in Alaska

 My most memorable outdoor moment: Boating in Redoubt Bay, 12 miles south of Sitka, AK where I spent my ﬁrst summer working with the SCA.
 There had been a humpback whale feeding nearby, and we shut the boat off to see if it was still there.
 Sure enough, we saw a ﬂuke, a ﬁn, bubbles, and the smooth back of the humpback as he surfaced to breathe.
 For several minutes he returned to the surface time after time, seemingly showing off for us, until he disappeared.
-We waited ﬁve, ten minutes, convinced that it was the end of our encounter, until all of a sudden, our friend launched breached above the still water of the bay at least twenty yards from the boat.
+We waited ﬁve, ten minutes, convinced that it was the end of our encounter, until all of a sudden, our friend launched above the still water at least twenty yards from the boat.
 We gave a shout – I ducked – and the humpback spun in the air, landing on his back.
 What an incredible moment!
-I never thought I would see such a beautiful creature from so close, in such a remarkable way.
+I never thought I would see such a beautiful creature from so close up, in such a remarkable way.